prg-grp/website/_members/spielmann.md

 I obtained my Bachelor's degree in Computer Science from ETH Zurich and a joint Master's degree from ETH Zurich and EPF Lausanne with a focus on security and distributed systems.
 As part of my Master's thesis,
 I used to examine power side-channel attacks on remotely accessible FPGAs.
-In my PhD studies, I focus on my research interests which include software engineering and security.
+My current research interests encompass software engineering and security, with a particular focus on improving the reliability of Infrastructure as Code (IaC) to ensure robust and consistent cloud deployments.